Contact CU Independent Opinion Staff Writer Hayla Wong at firstname.lastname@example.org.

 The tiny house movement is picking up and has been gaining more exposure as more and more people are discovering the freedom of debt-free minimalistic living.
 Pinterest (boy do I love referencing that website) is riddled with tiny house ideas and inventive ways to maximize living space, and TLC even has a show dedicated to exploring the unique tiny homes that are popping up around the country and the globe!

 These trailer-like structures also require very few materials to build and push back against the gross expenditure of natural resources.
 Furthermore, most people who choose to live small also want to live off-the-grid and eco-friendly.
 This means no electricity hook-ups like Electrician Perth or municipal plumbing.
-Most tiny houses use solar panels, gas-heating, water tanks, grey-water disposal and composting toilets.
-Tiny house dwellers can just pick up and travel, bringing their entire house with them.
+Most tiny houses use solar panels, gas-heating, water tanks, grey-water disposal, composting toilets and septic tanks which require septic tank maintenance every 3-5 years.